 - Research Assistantships (RA) is a full-time graduate student engaged in research, which is primarily for the benefit of the student’s course of study or research.
 A student holding an RA performs research that is directly applicable to the individual’s thesis or dissertation.
 RAs may be awarded by faculty or academic staff with funded projects.
 (Please note, if a student is conducting the professor’s research, a PA is the appropriate appointment.)

 The UW Graduate School offers several fellowship opportunities for graduate students, including the following:

 - University Fellowships are offered to incoming graduate students on a competitive basis.
 These fellowships may be for nine or twelve months, and include full tuition remission, segregated fees, fringe benefits, a Vilas Welcome Week Award, and a monthly stipend.
 Graduate applicants are nominated by their departments – students do not apply directly.

-- Targeted minority students:
+- Targeted under-represented students:

 - African American or Black

 - First-generation college-bound Wisconsin residents who participated in one of the following TRIO programs: Upward Bound, Talent Search, Educational Opportunities Centers, Student Support Services